 The best ice tools, reviewed and curated by the Trailspace community.
+The latest review was added on July 2, 2022.
 Stores' prices and availability are updated daily.

 Recent Ice Tool Reviews

 Great ice tool for waterfall ice and mixed climbing!
-Taken me from Rjukan to the Alps and back again!
+Has taken me from Rjukan to the Alps and back again!
 Great ice tool!
 I bought mine used though a friend (so I do not own the newest generation).
 It's been perfect for me, climbing WI 3-5 and mixed alpine routes.
 I can't think of much more to wish for in an ice tool.
 I was so lucky as to get different blades with the tool, so one for training, one for mixed, one for alpine, and one for water ice.
 Great swing, even without weights.
-The only thing I… Full review
+The only thing… Full review

 Ice climbing dream.
 For pure WI these are my favorite ice tool to date.
 The slim pick usually is a one swing wonder, which makes steep climbs less tiring.
 With my Nomics I feel like I have to battle-axing in to the ice, but not the X-dream even with the "mixed" pick.
 The handle has two positions ice and Mixed, I keep mine on the ice setting.
 The difference is that the mixed sets the handle angle a bit more aggressive.
 My only gripe is the little adjustable plastic grip rest on the upper shaft,… Full review